methodphoto/mincc/data/1982/1982-a-good-length-2.md

 year: "1982"
 serialNumber: "0010"
 game: "A Good Length"
-title: "The Min -v- A Good Length "
+title: "The Min v A Good Length "
 gameLocation: "Coombe Dingle"
 gameDate: "16/06/1982"
 result: "The Min won by 4 wkts"